pehunter/solitare-ai/README.md

 ## Todos
 There are a few things to still be done for this project:
 - Debug web interface
-- Create nginx container to serve website and interface with backend gunicorn container
 - Add back the 10 card (accidentally made 12 cards instead of 13 🫥)
 - Train AI on separate thread (if game and trainer are decoupled enough)
   - Report this state to website (i.e. training in progress + training done)
-- Determine where production build of site will go

 ### Lower-priority todos
 - Figure out github pages